Organised Trading Facility (OTF)

 In addition, the investment firm or market operator of an OTF is obliged to provide the national competent authority with information explaining its use of matched principal trading.

 Moreover, pursuant to Article 2(2)(d) of the said Commission Implementing Regulation (EU) 2016/824 of 25 May 2016, a relevant operator has an obligation to provide its national competent authority with a detailed description of the functioning of its trading system specifying, among others, "a description explaining how the trading system satisfies each element of the definition of an OTF."

 Further, market operator is required to provide information on:

 - whether the system represents a voice, electronic or hybrid functionality;

 - in the case of an electronic or hybrid trading system, the nature of any algorithm or program used to determine the matching and execution of trading interests;

 - in the case of a voice trading system, the rules and protocols used to determine the matching and execution of trading interests (Article 2(2)(a) - (c) of the said Commission Implementing Regulation 2016/824 of 25 May 2016).

 Transparent and non-discriminatory OTFs' access rules

-Article 18(3) of MiFID II requires that investment firms and market operators operating an OTF establish, publish and maintain and implement transparent and non-discriminatory rules, based on objective criteria, governing access to its facility.
+Article 18(3) of MiFID II requires that investment firms and market operators operating an OTF establish, publish, maintain and implement transparent and non-discriminatory rules, based on objective criteria, governing access to the respective facilities.